tk-codeforge/AI-Powered-Resume-Screening-System/README.md

-# 🤖 AI Resume Screening System
+# 🤖 AI Powered Resume Screening System

 An NLP-powered resume screening and candidate ranking system built with **FastAPI**, **TF-IDF**, and **Cosine Similarity**.